Who are the greeters?

 • The Greeter idea originated in New York.
 Since 1992, New York Greeters have been welcoming guests from near and far and showing them the best parts of the city – in a very individual and personal way.
 We call such a walk a "Greet."

 • Greeters now exist in many countries around the world.
-In Germany, 22 cities already offer greets.
+In Germany, 24 cities already offer greets.

-• Our motto "Come as a guest, leave as a friend" expresses that we want to show our guests Nuremberg in a Greet the way we would show it to a friend.
+• Our motto "Come as a guest, leave as a friend" expresses that we want to show our guests Nuremberg in a Greet the way we show it to a friend.

 • Greeters are usually people who enjoy traveling themselves.
 They are open-minded and want to share the wonderful things they have experienced while traveling.
 We Nuremberg Greeters love our city and want our guests to experience the same.